 Brother Frank moved out of the firehouse in 2002 and resided at Holy Cross House.
 His unwavering loyalty to NDFD and his enthusiasm for protecting Our Lady’s University made him the epitome of what it means to be a Notre Dame firefighter.
 Brother Frank passed away on November 14, 2015.

 Firefighter Benjamin Mecyssine joined the fire service in 2015 after graduating from the Indiana District One Fire Academy in the summer of 2015, and completed his EMT license in 2016.
 Firefighter Mecyssine comes to the NDFD after serving with the Munster Fire Department as a paid on call firefighter since 2015, and a part time firefighter/EMT with the Lake Station Fire Department since 2018.
-He has a bachelor’s degree in Liberal Studies from Purdue University, and is currently completing a bachelor’s degree in Fire Science and Emergency Management also from Purdue University.
+He has a bachelor’s degree in Liberal Studies from Purdue University,as well as a bachelor’s degree in Fire and Emergency Management also from Purdue University.
 He is internationally certified through the International Firefighters Accreditation Congress (IFSAC) as a firefighter I and II, as well as in hazardous materials operations.
 Additionally, he has several certifications from the National Fire Academy as well as several FEMA certifications.
 He began his career with Notre Dame in the summer of 2021.
 When not at work he enjoys relaxing at home and spending time with friends and family.

 Captain Michael Holdeman joined NDFD as an on-call firefighter in 2000 and was hired full time in 2005 before being promoted to Lieutenant in 2009 and Captain in 2010.
 A member of the fire service since 1984, he also continues to serve his home community of Union, Michigan as chief of the Porter Township Fire Department.